wzuschlag/Bamazon/README.md

 to assist the customer at making a new choice.
 ![inventory low](/screenshots/inventoryLow.png)

-Final screen shows app can handle invalid user inputs.  invalid item ID # and entering non-numeric chars.
+Final screen shows app can handle invalid user inputs.  invalid item ID # or entering non-numeric chars.
+Also shows that 5 shovels were purchased and stock inventory was adjusted.
 ![invalid entry ie. wrong itemID or letters](/screenshots/invalidEntries.png)

 Thank you